 Why Your Baby Moves At Night When You’re Pregnant

 Here's Why Babies Kick In The Womb At Night

 Every baby is unique!
 Some babies literally sleep all day and move at night when you are asleep, whereas others seem to be moving all the time.
 But, it is also possible that you just notice your baby’s movements more at night as it is easier to feel the baby move when you are relaxed and lying down than when you are walking, standing, or occupied with other things.

-You might first sense a fluttering sensation, a “ butterflies in your stomach” kind of thing, you could also feel a rolling, tumbling, or swishing sensation or even a tiny kick.
-As your pregnancy proceeds your baby’s movements will become more frequent and distinct.
-The kind of movement you sense will depend on what your baby’s doing and her stage of development.
-And every baby is unique so some will be more active than others.
+Baby movements start as a fluttering sensation, a “butterflies in your stomach” kind of thing.
+This progresses to a rolling, tumbling, or swishing sensation or even a tiny kick.
+As your pregnancy advances, your baby’s movements will become more frequent and distinct.
+The kind of movement you sense will depend on what your baby’s doing and the stage of development.
+And every baby is unique, so some will be more active than others.

-As your baby grows and your skin gets stretched more tightly over your womb it will be easier to feel the baby kicking, jabbing, or elbowing.
-Nearer the end of your pregnancy it might even hurt when your baby kicks your ribs.2
+As your baby grows and your skin gets stretched more tightly over your womb, it will be easier to feel the baby kicking, jabbing, or elbowing.
+Nearer the end of your pregnancy, it may even hurt when your baby kicks your ribs.2

 Your Baby May Be More Active At Night